Sakura Fluff Cake by Four Leaves

 The cake basically tasted like a mildly cherry flavoured savoury bun.
 The savoury part is accurate, because the sakura items I'd tried in Japan (mochi and soft serve ice cream) were savoury.
 But I really don't think sakura flowers taste like cherry.
 At least, I don't remember that.

-I know in English, the word "cherry" is in the name "cherry blossom", but I think that describes the general family of trees.
-It's related to the actual cherry tree, but I don't think the sakura trees bear fruit that we eat.
+I know in English, the word "cherry" is in the name "cherry blossom", but I think that describes the general family of trees (Prunus genus).
+It's related to the actual cherry tree (the sweet Prunus avium and the sour Prunus cerasus), but I don't think the sakura trees (Prunus serrulata) bear fruit that we would eat, even if technically edible.
 And even if it did bear a kind of cherry fruit, I'm quite sure the fruit and the flower taste different.

 Comments